Security

 Cryptographic key storage

 No cryptographic key is ever stored on the filesystem.
-All keys live in the OS keychain (macOS Keychain / Windows Credential Manager / Linux Secret Service):| Key | Keychain service | Purpose |
+All keys live in the OS keychain (macOS Keychain / Windows Credential Manager / Linux Secret Service) inside a unified key vault — a single keychain entry (openpawz / key-vault) storing a JSON blob of all purpose keys.
+This reduces OS keychain prompts from 7+ to 1 on launch or binary change.

 |---|---|---|

-| DB encryption key | paw-db-encryption | AES-256-GCM database field encryption |
+db-encryption | PURPOSE_DB_ENCRYPTION | AES-256-GCM database field encryption |

-| Skill vault key | paw-skill-vault | AES-256-GCM skill credential encryption |
+skill-vault | PURPOSE_SKILL_VAULT | AES-256-GCM skill credential encryption |

-| Lock screen hash | paw-lock-screen | SHA-256 hashed passphrase |
+lock-screen | PURPOSE_LOCK_SCREEN | SHA-256 hashed passphrase |

 device.json, no key file, and no config file containing secrets.
 If the OS keychain is unavailable, the app refuses to store credentials rather than falling back to plaintext.